-In some developments, in-place residents may need to be relocated as a result of properties undergoing repairs, being demolished and rebuilt, or when assistance is transferred from one site to another.
+- In some developments, in-place residents may need to be relocated as a result of properties undergoing repairs, being demolished and rebuilt, or when assistance is transferred from one site to another.
 RAD program rules prohibit the permanent, involuntary relocation of residents as a result of conversion.
 Residents that are temporarily relocated retain the right to return to the project once it has been completed.

-Relocation assistance provided to residents will vary depending on the length of time relocation is required.
-Residents must be properly notified in advance of relocation requirements in accordance with RAD program rules and Uniform Relocation Act (URA) requirements.
+Any non-RAD PBV units located in the same project are also subject to the right to return. - Relocation assistance provided to residents will vary depending on the length of time relocation is required.
+Residents must be properly notified in advance of relocation requirements in accordance with RAD program rules and Uniform Relocation Act (URA) requirements, and other requirements which may be applicable such as Section 104(d) of the Housing and Community Development Act of 1974, as amended.
 Sample informing notices are provided in Appendices 2-5 of Notice PIH 2014-17.
 A written relocation plan is required if the RAD conversion involves permanent relocation (including a move in connection with a transfer of assistance) or temporary relocation anticipated to last longer than a year.
 While the PHA is not required to have a written relocation plan for temporary relocation lasting one year or less, HUD strongly encourages PHAs to prepare one.
-Appendix II of Notice PIH 2016-17 contains recommended contents for a relocation plan.

-In addition, PHAs must undertake a planning process that complies with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), although not all relocations under RAD will trigger requirements under URA.
+Appendix II of Notice PIH 2016-17 contains recommended contents for a relocation plan. - In addition, PHAs must undertake a planning process that complies with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), although not all relocations under RAD will trigger requirements under URA.
 URA statute and implementing regulations may be found at 49 CFR Part 24.
-The obligation due to relocating residents under RAD are broaded than URA relocation assistance and payments.
-Any residents that may need to be temporarily relocated to facilitate rehabilitation or construction will have a right to return to either: a) a unit at the development once rehabilitation or construction is completed, provided the resident's household is not under-housed; or b) a unit in the development which provides the same major features as the resident's unit in the development prior to the implementation of the RAD conversion.
+The obligation due to relocating residents under RAD are broader than URA relocation assistance and payments. - Any residents that may need to be temporarily relocated to facilitate rehabilitation or construction will have a right to return to either: a) a unit at the development once rehabilitation or construction is completed, provided the resident's household is not under-